-In the latest episode of Real Estate 101: the Home Buying & Selling Show, host and producer Joe Terceira and Daniel Ott, President & Lead Designer at White Willow Design continue the discussion on home renovations and whether it is better to design a home from scratch or renovate it.
+In the latest episode of Real Estate 101: the Home Buying & Selling Show, Daniel Ott, President & Lead Designer at White Willow Design continues the discussion on home renovations and whether it is better to design a home from scratch or renovate it.

 Design a Home from Scratch or Renovate?
 What are the Benefits of Designing a New Home from Scratch?

 Whether a new home owner decides to starts a home from scratch or renovate, there are benefits to both decisions.

 The biggest reason to build a home from scratch is creative freedom.
 This means the new homeowner won’t be restricted by anything other than the municipal by-laws and can design a home that best suit his or her preferences.

 What are the Restrictions of Renovating an Existing Home?